I. The Misframed Argument

 But its seduction is also its disqualification.

-Even more tellingly, time is entangled with narrative.
+Time is entangled with narrative.
 We organise ourselves through it.
 We use it to sustain identity.
 We tell stories about who we were and who we will become.
-We feel guilt and hope—emotions that only make sense in a world where the past and future are different kinds of places.
+We feel guilt and hope, emotions that only make sense in a world where the past and future are different kinds of places.

 Time is saturated with anthropology.

 This becomes obvious whenever time is examined under pressure.
 At the limits of description, time refuses to behave like an ordinary dimension.
-It becomes observer-dependent.
-It warps around measurement.
-It ceases to be the simple, universal river of everyday intuition.
+Observer-dependent.
+Warped around measurement.
+The simple, universal river of everyday intuition dissolves.
 The more we try to formalise it, the more we must correct for our own perception of it.

 Many people can accept such descriptions intellectually.
 Far fewer can accept them emotionally.
 Block time feels cold, inhuman, almost insulting.
 It appears to remove the one axis that makes our lives feel lived.
 It turns our biographies into geometry.

-Block time keeps reasserting itself mathematically because flow is not structural.
-Flow belongs to experience.
+Block time keeps reasserting itself mathematically because flow is experiential, a feature of organisms.
 Structure belongs to ontology.
-We can do computations using time as a parameter, just as we can draw maps using north as “up.”
-But north is not up.
-Time is not flow.
+We can do computations using time as a parameter, just as we can draw maps using north as "up."
+But north is up only by convention.
+And time flows only by perception.

 Time is the way a three-dimensional organism experiences confinement inside a structure it cannot traverse.